JamBrain/DairyBox/README.md

 You _can_ use the standard Windows **command prompt**, but you will need an **SSH** client to connect and build the project.

 **IMPORTANT 2**: On Windows, you will run in to issues if the directory you are working out of has a space in it.
-You may have done this unwillingly, if for example your Windows username has a space in it, and you happen to be working on your Desktop.
+You may have done this unwillingly, if you're working on your Desktop and your Windows username has a space in it.

 In this case, it's recommended you create and work out of a folder on the root of your `C` drive.
 In the **GIT Bash** shell, this could be `/c/ludumdare/`.